PYTHON01100100/Ollama_for_Beginners/README.md

 ## 📥 Step 1: Install Ollama
 ### 🪟 For Windows
-1. Download the installer from [https://ollama.com/download](https://ollama.com/download)
+1. Download the installer from [Download Ollama](https://ollama.com/download)
 2. Run the `.exe` and follow the setup instructions.

 ### 🖥 For macOS